OseMine/DX7Utils/README.md

     def debug_print(message):
     #print(f"[DEBUG] {message}")
   ```
+5. Run the `config.py` file, by running `python config.py`, to set up your Midi devices and SysEx File Locations
-5. Run the utility of your choice.
+6. Run the utility of your choice.

 ### Running `mididebug.py`
 Use `mididebug.py` to enhance your control setup by executing: